PML-N suffers massive blows in Balochistan and Punjab

 Qadir Baloch, who served as federal minister under Nawaz Sharif, claimed that he has worked very hard to establish the party in Balochistan.
 “I have convened the meeting of all the branches of the party in Balochistan to decide about future course of action.
 I haven’t made up my mind to join any political party yet,” the former General said who is in Islamabad and had some important meetings here.
 He said that he would announce his next line of action in a week.

-Meanwhile, PML-N leadership has taken party’s Quaid Nawaz Sharif into confidence about the development with regard to Balochistan PML-N. Senator Sardar Yaqoob Khan Nasir, who headed the central party briefly in 2018, could be made president of Balochistan PML-N. Sardar Yaqoob Nasir is being tasked to play active role in the Pakistan Democratic Movement (PDM).
-The sources said that Nawaz Sharif declined to offer any comment about the decision of General Baloch but asked the party leaders to maintain contact with the masses.
+Senator Sardar Yaqoob Khan Nasir, who headed the central party briefly in 2018, could be made president of Balochistan PML-N. Sardar Yaqoob Nasir is being tasked to play active role in the Pakistan Democratic Movement (PDM).
+The sources said that Nawaz Sharif declined to offer any comment about the decision of General Baloch but asked party leaders to maintain contact with the masses.

 It is likely former chief minister Balochistan and Baloch tribal chieftain, Sardar Sanaullah Zehri will also join him in quitting the PML-N. Sardar Sanaullah wasn’t taking part in politics for more than two years as he was living abroad after his ouster from the office of chief minister.
 He was advised by his party chief Nawaz Sharif to resign when an intrigue was being hatched to oust him from the office of the chief minister, but he didn’t oblige his leader.
 Ultimately, he was thrown out of the office by the BAP.
 The sources hinted that General Baloch and Zehri both will join the BAP.
 Sanaullah Zehri was defeated by BNP chief Sardar Akhtar Mengal in national assembly polls.
 He didn’t like the presence of Akhtar Mengal in the ranks of PDM, but the PML-N leadership opted to honour Mengal and for the reason it became difficult for Zehri to stay on with the PML-N, the sources said.